ianmcodes/ianmcodes.github.io/resume/parts/work.md

 Work Experience
 ===============

-### tronc, Chicago, IL
+### Tribune Publishing, Chicago, IL

 #### Sr. Software Engineer (September 2017 - Present)

+{% unless page.print %}
-Tronc is a media publishing company who's properties include the Chicago Tribune, New York Daily News, and other papers.
+Tribune Publishing is a media publishing company who's properties include the Chicago Tribune, New York Daily News, and other papers.
+{% endunless %}

+Worked on optimizations in both CSS and JS.
+Developed enhancements to websites to improve ad revenue.
+Worked on improvements and tooling around docker to help with development

 ### Brandify (formerly Where2GetIt), Des Plaines, IL (March 2011 - September 2017)